 "I didn't do anything, now will you just open the gift!" he insisted.
 Jade ripped off the wrapping and opened a velvet box.
-Inside the box was a pair of thin black glasses.
+Inside the box, was a pair of thin black glasses.

 Jade stuck the pen end in her mouth.
-She scratched her ear and looked up to notice Zach staring at her.
+She scratched her ear and looked up, to notice Zach staring at her.
 "Do you mind?" she said.

-"Sure your highness.
-I'm going to bed," Zach said.
+"Sure your highness, I am going to bed," he said.
 He stood up and walked back in the living room.
 "I'm going to go and hit the sack kiddo.
 But, wake me up in the morning so I can take you to school ok?
-And don't stay up too late," he nagged loudly as he started to walk upstairs.
+And don't stay up to late," he yelled to her.
+She looked at him and smirked.

 "Yes mother!"
 Jade responded mockingly.
 She took a quick look to notice Zach smile at her comment, then looked back down at her work.